meltano/handbook/src/_peopleops/index.md

   - HR will present the proposed promotion to CEO to obtain approval.
    - Following approval, Manager will meet with employee to discuss the exciting news.

+## Background Checks

+#### Purpose

+Meltano strives to hire and promote the best-qualified individuals and background checks are an important part of these processes.
+As of January 3, 2023 all new hires will be subject to a background check.
+The background check will be performed by our vendor [Checkr](https://checkr.com/).

+#### Background checks

+The company conducts background checks in compliance with applicable federal and state laws.

+Applicants and employees will be asked to authorize a background check before such check is performed.

+#### Consumer Credit Report

+The company obtains consumer credit reports only under very limited circumstances, for example, when applicants or employees are being considered for a position in which they will have access to bank or credit card account information.
+When the company needs to obtain a consumer credit report, it will comply with applicable federal and state laws.

+All information obtained from background checks will be used only for purposes of making employment decisions (e.g., hiring, termination or promotion); will be maintained confidentially, in accordance with applicable legal requirements; and may only be reviewed or accessed by authorized individuals with the approval of human resources

+#### Questions or Concerns

+For more information regarding this policy, employees should contact human resources.

 ## Financial operations

 Financial operations includes spending company money, guidelines, and the reimbursement policy.